Current Research Projects

 Imaging mass spectrometry for studying the metabolites of cancer metastasis

-Phytoprogestins need to be identified and studied in order to apply them for safe and effective use in uterine disorders.
-To address this, our team with Dr. Brian Murphy laid the groundwork for this new subfield of chemodietary prevention through the identification and biological characterization of molecules from dogwood, vitex, red clover, and yucca, as these contained compounds that modified PR signaling.
+Phytoprogestins need to be identified and studied in order to apply them for safe and effective use in gynecologic disorders.
+To address this, our team with Dr. Brian Murphy laid the groundwork for this new subfield of chemodietary prevention through the identification and biological characterization of molecules from white peony, skullcap, red clover, and yucca, as these contained compounds that modified PR signaling.
 Our goal is to identify the structures of compounds in several other commonly consumed botanicals that modify PR signaling so that they can be examined for safety and efficacy in preclinical chemodietary prevention models, including prevention of fibroids, preterm birth and uterine hyperplasia.

 NCI P01 (Kinghorn PI- Burdette Core A Leader)